 - Fulfill community service obligations.

 - Attend all Leadership Formation Group meetings.

 Failure to adhere to the above could result in the revocation of an award, and the student may be required to repay awarded scholarship funds.

-The Summer Term (June Term 2020) is a stand-alone term, which is the last term of the Academic Year.
+The Summer Term is a stand-alone term, which is the last term of the Academic Year.
 There is no ‘full-time requirement’ during the Summer Term as such.
-Trinity scholarship recipients (who were full-time in the Fall 2019 and Spring 2020 Semesters) will be eligible to receive tuition-based scholarship assistance for summer classes based on their same level of need for the academic year.
+Scholarship recipients will be eligible to receive tuition-based scholarship assistance for summer classes based on their same level of need for the academic year.